- Buckfast honey bee

 Go to our website, select the appropriate page (either nucs or hives).

-Scroll to the product you want to make the payment against.
+make the payment against.
 Even if it says Sold Out

-On the right of the page opposite your product of choice, select from the drop down “Balance” and add to cart.
+choice, select from the drop down “Balance” and add to cart.

-This will take you directly to the Paypal payment gateway.
+This will take you directly to the Paypal

 Update the number of items if greater than one.